dleelab/iasvaExamples/README.md

-# Data examples for Iteratively Adjusted Surrogate Variable Analysis (IA-SVA)
+# R data package for IA-SVA
+The R package includes various data examples for IA-SVA.